wpswings/woo-gift-cards-lite/readme.txt

 == Changelog ==

+= 2.3.3 - Released on 21  March 2022 =
+* New :  Compatibility with latest WC 6.3.1
+* New : Fix update issue

+= 2.3.2 - Released on 17  March 2022 =
+* New :  Some substantial changes across different areas of the plugin.
+* New : Minor Bug Fixes
+* New : Compatible with latest WP and WC

 = 2.3.1 - Released on 03 February 2022 =
 * New: Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-giftcards-official&utm_medium=giftcards-org-page&utm_campaign=official)
-* New: Change author from MakeWebBetter to WP Swings
 * New: Minor Bug fixes
 * New: Compatible with latest WP and WC
+* New: Change author from MakeWebBetter to WP Swings

 = 2.3.0 - Released on 22 December 2021 =